-PHY 115 Physical Science For Technologies /4 cr. hrs./6 periods (3 lec., 3 lab)
+PHY 115 Physical Science /4 cr. hrs./ 6 periods (3 lec., 3 lab)

-□ Prerequisites: MTH 115 or MTH 130.
+□ Prerequisite: MTH 130 or equivalent.

-Introduction to such topics as mechanics, heat, light, sound, electricity, and magnetism.
-For technology majors.
-Includes properties of matter, basic chemical concepts and the atomic theory of matter.
+Basic concepts of mechanics, heat, light, sound, electricity, and energy.
+Included are properties of matter, the atomic theory of matter, and discussion of the impact of modern physics on society.